rabcanj/udacity2/README.md

 # Item Catalog

 ## Project Description
 This project is an catalog of computer components (processors, graphic cards, memories, etc.).
+Users can see items and they can delete/edit items that belongs to them.

 ### How to run Project
 1. vagrant up